Capital punishment in Iran: Controversies

 Furthermore, the acceleration of this specific use of the death penalty proves it to have most uncompromising and extreme element, all under the leadership of supreme leader Ali Khamenei.
 Originally, the protests sparked opposition to force the veiling of women in response to the death in custody of 22-year-old Mahsa Amini.
 A dozen others have been suspected and sentenced to death, and other activists are being warned to be careful.
 Certain situations, such as closed-door hearings, are an aspect of this as well.
 Another young male, 23-year-old Mahan Sedarat, faces execution after the judiciary confirmed his sentence.
 Through social media, others were raising awareness and attempting to revoke his sentence and save his life.
 The young man was transferred to Rajaei Shahr prison in the city of Karaj, which ended up being the place where his execution occurred.
 It is known that at least 488 people have officially been killed during protests in Iran for standing up for what they believe in.
 From a bigger perspective, another 18,200 have likely been detained by officials in Iran.

+Since 2022, and specifically after the Mahsa Amini protest, capital punishment in Iran has become highly disputed, as the government has used it as a political tool for repression.
+Many were executed after very quick trials, raising criticism for being unfair, as the victim's confections were forced by torture.
+For three consecutive years, there has been a high increase in the amount of executions in Iran, even for non violent crimes.
+This causing Human rights organization to conclude the government is using executions as a means of intimidation and control.

+As of April 2026, the year 2025 was the highest in executions committed by the Islamic Republic, with at least 1,639 people put to death, an average of about 4 per day, though the exact number is a state secret in Iran An additional 500 people may have been executed, but have not been confirmed.
+According to a report by NGOs Iran Human Rights (IHR) and Together Against the Death Penalty (EPCM), over half of the executions were carried out by Revolutionary Courts after "grossly unfair trials and without due process".

+During the 2026 Iran war, executions were used to suppress the population by sentencing protesters, political prisoners, and alleged spies after fast, often unfair trials.
+Human rights organizations claimed the war was an excuse to increased use of the death penalty to suppress dissent and maintain control.